Career Readiness Strategies: A Guide for Universities

 Prepare your students for the remote work era.

 Many employers and companies have embraced hybrid or fully remote arrangements for employees, and students should understand how to function in this environment.
-A 2023 study by the Pew Research Center found that 41 percent of eligible workers utilize a hybrid schedule, while 35 percent of employees work remotely full-time [2].
+A 2025 survey by the Pew Research Center found that 75 percent of employees who have a job they can do from home work remotely at least part of the time [2].
 To equip students for this evolving landscape, consider incorporating topics like technical preparation for remote work and how to establish a regular daily schedule that mimics an office environment at home.

 Article sources